 - Investment return is generated from two sources: (1) capital gains and losses; and, (2) income return.
-In the leverage lending asset class, income returns dominate capital gains or losses, resulting in a positive quarterly total return. - Since the inception of the LSDI, both the Morningstar LSTA U.S. Leveraged Loan 100 Index, which measures the performance of the BSL market and the direct lending market have experienced an increase in total return.
-While returns in the broadly syndicated loan market experienced a loss of 5.3% due to rising interest rates and spreads, the LSDI returned 0.6% due to substantially higher yields generated by direct lending loans relative to broadly syndicated loans. - Given the likelihood of rising interest rates and the negative impact on value, we expect returns to remain positive, but lower than historical periods where interest rates were declining. - Given the higher cost of debt for middle market direct lending loans versus loans in the BSL market, yields are significantly greater in the direct lending market, accounting for the LSDI generating a total return higher than the BSL market
+In the leverage lending asset class, income returns dominate capital gains or losses, resulting in a positive quarterly total return. - Since the inception of the LSDI, both the Morningstar LSTA U.S. Leverage Loan 100 Index, which measures the performance of the BSL market, and the direct lending market have experienced an increase in total return.
+Quarterly returns in the BSL market were 1.3% versus the LSDI's quarterly returns of 0.7%.
+The decline in prices in the direct lending market exceeded the decline in the BSL market resulting in higher returns for BSLs. - Given the likelihood of rising interest rates and the negative impact on value, we expect returns to remain positive, but lower than historical periods during quarters where interest rates were declining.